 I’m not a farmer, why should I care?

-If home security is not a drone necessity for you, and you plan to keep things legal by always flying line-of-sight, truth is, autonomy has no place for you.
+If home security is not a drone necessity for you, and you plan to keep things legal by always flying line-of-sight, truth is, autonomy has little place for you.

 Actually, as it sits, full autonomy is all but illegal in the United States.